nminad/env_genomics/README.md

 # env_genomics
 Scripts used in: "New resources for environmental genomics in the wild Mediterranean grass B. distachyon", https://doi.org/10.1101/2023.06.01.543285

+## fastq_to_vcf

+bioinformatics pipeline from fastq files to .vcf including only SNPs.

 ## pop_genomics

 **LEA_PCA.R**